Finding the Best Credit Union in 2021

 Best Credit Union for Veterans and Their Families: Navy Federal Credit Union

-Current and former members of the U.S. military and Department of Defense (DoD) and their families will find an expansive selection of financial offerings with Navy Federal Credit Union (NFCU).
-All different types of banking, retirement planning, loans and credit card services are available through this organization.
+Current and former members of the U.S. military and Department of Defense (DoD) and their families will find an expansive selection of financial offerings with Navy Federal Credit Union.
+All different types of banking, retirement planning, home loan and credit card services are available through this organization.

-NFCU has plenty of checking and savings accounts to choose from.
-All checking accounts come with free checks and a debit card, with offerings for active military members, civilians, teens, students and anyone looking for a high APY.
+Navy Federal has plenty of checking and savings accounts to choose from.
+All checking accounts come with free checks and a debit card, with offerings for active military members, certain civilians, teens, students and anyone looking for a high APY.
 If you’re more in the market for savings, the credit union has basic accounts, college savings accounts, estate management accounts and goal-focused accounts.

-Unlike some other credit unions, Navy Federal has a very large network of branches and free ATMs for its members.
-Its mobile app and website each have ATM/branch locator tools.
-But if you find you’re not near an NFCU location or machine, most checking accounts come with ATM fee rebates, so feel free to use an out-of-network ATM for cash.
+Unlike some other credit unions, Navy Federal has a large network of branches and free ATMs for its members.
+Its mobile apps and website each have ATM/branch locator tools.
+But if you find you’re not near a Navy Federal location or ATM, most checking accounts come with ATM fee rebates, so feel free to use an out-of-network ATM for cash.
 In particular, Navy Federal's standard checking account, Free Easy Checking, comes with up to $10 in ATM fee rebates per month.

-Best Credit Union for Children, Teens & Young Adults: Golden 1 Credit Union
+Best Credit Union for Children, Teens & Young Adults: Pen Air Federal Credit Union